Early Aviation in Lincoln, Nebraska

 WORLD WAR II

-Lincoln AAF was one of few continental aircraft engine mechanics school (in fact tens of thousands of fighter mechanics trained here) but also later trained air crews in the heavy bombers of the period such as the B-17, B-24 and later the B-29.
-However Lincoln was only one of 12 Army Air Fields around the state of Nebraska.
-Alliance, Scribner, Scottsbluff, Omaha, Harvard, Fairmont, Bruning, McCook, Ainsworth, Kearney and Grand Island trained airmen during World War II.
+Lincoln AAF was one of few continental aircraft engine mechanics school (in fact tens of thousands of fighter mechanics trained here) but also later trained air crews in the heavy bombers of the period such as the B-17 and B-24.
+Lincoln was only one of 12 Army Air Fields around the state of Nebraska at the time.
+Alliance, Scribner, Scottsbluff, Offutt, Harvard, Fairmont, Bruning, McCook, Ainsworth, Kearney and Grand Island all trained airmen during World War II.
 In fact elements of the 509th Composite Group, the unit that dropped the atomic bombs on Japan, were made up from some airmen trained at Fairmont and received new-build B-29s from the Martin bomber plant in Omaha.

-A hospital, barracks, mess halls, hangars and an extensive air field were built very quickly.
+Meanwhile at Lincoln, a hospital, barracks, mess halls, hangars and an extensive air field were built very quickly.
 Many of the barracks were merely made of tar-paper.
-At the insistence of Eleanor Roosevelt (the president's wife of the time), chapels were constructed at all new airfields.
+At the insistence of first-lady Eleanor Roosevelt , chapels were constructed at all new airfields.
 Today the Lincoln chapel is on the register of historic places and still resides Northwest of Air Park.
 After the demolition of the two remaining world war II vintage warehouses, the chapel is the last World War II era structure there.

-Soon however, the war was ending and more airmen returned home.
+In 1945 , the war was ending and airmen returned home.
 Lincoln AAF began ending its training efforts and became a homecoming transfer base for crews returning from Europe.
-Immediately after war's end.
-Lincoln was closed along with most other fields in the state (With the exception of Offutt, Kearney and Grand Island) The last month of operations was December 1945 and the runways became quiet.
+Immediately after war's end, Lincoln was closed along with most other fields in the state (With the exception of Offutt, Kearney and Grand Island).
+The last month of operations was December 1945 and the runways quickly became quiet.

-The former base hospital for Lincoln Army Air Field was soon converted after the war.
-This plot of land along with its buildings soon became Huskerville.
-A small town primarily consisting of married university students who attended the University of Nebraska.
+The former base hospital for Lincoln Army Air Field was soon converted to housing after the war.
+This plot of land along with its buildings soon became Huskerville, a small town primarily consisting of married university students who attended the University of Nebraska.
 The small area contained a grocer, theater and many apartments.
 Predecessors to today's Lincoln Housing Authority later took possession.
 Perhaps the most infamous tale of Huskerville was the Polio outbreak there in 1952 leaving 2 dead and 31 paralyzed.
 It provided a case study for those working to abolish the disease, immunizations would be created only a few years later.

-In 1946 also, the Strategic Air Command was organized with the task of managing American bomber forces and the nuclear deterrent that the nation monopolized.
-Soon in 1948, SAC moved to Offutt AFB near Omaha, Nebraska to set up its official headquarters.
+Back in 1946, the Strategic Air Command was organized with the task of managing American bomber forces and the new nuclear deterrent that the nation monopolized.
+In 1948, SAC moved to Offutt AFB near Omaha, Nebraska to set up its official headquarters.
 The command, consisting of a few hundred B-29 bombers and many support types, was a skeleton fleet dwarfed by the huge numbers that served during World War II.
-If America would have a nuclear deterrent, SAC forces would have to be made larger and better.
+If America would have a nuclear deterrent, SAC forces would have to become a larger, better equipped and trained fighting force.

-1948-49 saw the first flare-up of the Cold War with the Berlin Blockade.
-Only American airlift secured the city from falling into Communist hands.
-The next year, the Soviets detonated their first nuclear bomb and the Cold War threatened to get hot.
+1948 saw the first flare-ups of the Cold War in Czechoslovakia and the Berlin Blockade.
+Only an American/British airlift secured the city from falling into Communist hands.
+The next year however, the Soviets detonated their first nuclear bomb and the Cold War threatened to get hot.
 SAC began its re-activation of old Army Air Fields and began flying new advanced bombers.
-The B-36 and the B-50 (a new version of the B-29) were perhaps the pinnacles of propeller-driven bomber designs but were simply outdated.
+The B-36 and the B-50 (a new version of the B-29) were perhaps the pinnacles of propeller-driven bomber designs but were simply outdated by this time.
 A radical new design named the B-47 would soon dominate the American bomber arsenal.
 The first jet bomber to be deployed in numbers, its swept-back wings and sleek design allowed for high-speed and maneuverability.
 Barrel rolls and loops were achievable by the bomber and actually could out-run contemporary fighters of the period.
 B-29 crews were in awe of this sleek new jet, later to become the predecessor for most modern airliners.